ICHydro/Riverlabs/docs/en/operation/hardware/battery-power-guide.md

 ---

 !!! success "Power Management Mastered"
-    With proper battery selection, monitoring, and optimization, your logger deployments can achieve reliable operation for weeks to months on a single battery charge.
+    With proper battery selection, monitoring and optimization, your logger deployments can achieve reliable operation for weeks to months on a single battery charge.